kendarorg/ExpressionBuilder/README.md

 More to come shortly!
 As soon as i have the time to write how everything works here!

-### Licensing

-This is distributed with NO WARRANTY and under the terms of the GNU GPL and PHP licenses.
-If you use it a notice or some credit would be nice.

-You can get a copy of the GNU GPL at http://www.gnu.org/copyleft/gpl.html

 ### Download

 See [kendar.org](http://www.kendar.org/?p=/dotnet/expressionsbuilder) for the latest changes.